Wojtek321/PyCodeGen/README.md

 prompt = f"""
     ### Instruction:
-    Use the Task below and the Input given to write the Response, which is a programming code that can solve the Task.,
+    Use the Task below and the Input given to write the Response, which is a programming code that can solve the Task.

     ### Task:
     {instruction}

     ### Input:
     {input}